Jolo Cathedral: Attacks

 On January 10, 2010, a grenade thrown at the tombs of Francis Joseph McSorley and Benjamin de Jesus, two former bishops, caused no injuries but shattered the windows.
 The blast occurred an hour before a mass was scheduled to be celebrated.
 There were no injuries.

 On May 20, 2010, a grenade exploded in front of the cathedral at 9:30 in the evening.
 The cathedral suffered minor damage.
 There were no reported fatalities or injuries.

 2019 bombings

 On January 27, 2019, the cathedral was bombed during a mass, killing at least 18 people and injuring 82 others.
 The Islamic State claimed responsibility for the attack.

 The church building was repaired following the attacks.
 It was reconsecrated in July 2019.

 2020 bombing

-On August 24, 2020, two bombings occurred in Jolo, resulting in the deaths of seven soldiers, six civilians, one police officer and a bomber, while 75 other people were wounded.
-One of the two attacks was carried out by a female suicide bomber near the cathedral.
+On August 24, 2020, two bombings occurred in Jolo, killing seven soldiers, six civilians, one police officer and a bomber, while 75 people were wounded.
+One of the attacks was carried out by a female suicide bomber near the cathedral.